The antique industry has evolved over time, in step with online auctions and platforms such as eBay

 Selling trinkets and covetable items is a great way to line your pocket.

 Before you part with highly desirable items, set yourself up for success with these selling tips from industry experts.
+Here's our advice on how to sell antiques.

 How much is my antique?